Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations

 \section{Introduction}

-Discovering the equations that govern complex systems has been the goal of dynamics for much of the past century and frequently requires both an expert knowledge of the domain of application and a fair understanding of statistical mechanics to achieve \cite{schmidt2009, king2009, cranmer2020, feinerman2018}.
-When successful, this approach has led to significant advancements in our ability to model and predict the behavior of complex systems in applications ranging from climate models \cite{kochkov2024, foster2020} to chemical reactions \cite{kim2021, ziepke2022} to human social interactions \cite{pagan2019}.
-Recent advances in complex systems theory rely on automated approaches to equation discovery, which have emerged to assist the normally expert-driven process of describing data with systems of differential equations \cite{brunton2016, beregi2023, udrescu2020, ellis2023}.
-Symbolic regression techniques, including sparse identification methods (SINDy; \cite{brunton2016}) and genetic algorithm approaches \cite{cranmer2023}, have been developed to fit equations directly from data.
-Although promising, these approaches are limited by their difficulties fitting noisy data \cite{bakarji2023a}.
-More recently, Universal Differential Equations (UDEs) have emerged as a powerful approach that combines the strengths of machine learning with traditional scientific computing techniques \cite{rackauckas2021}.
-UDEs incorporate artificial neural networks within differential equation frameworks to learn unknown dynamics directly from data.
-This approach relies on training a universal approximator under two constraints: imposing a known functional form on the dynamics before learning additional unknown terms \cite{rackauckas2021}, and imposing structural constraints on the learning process itself \cite{ljung2002}.
+Discovering the equations that govern complex systems has been an objective of dynamics for much of the past century, and typically requires both expert knowledge of the application domain and some understanding of statistical mechanics \cite{schmidt2009, king2009, cranmer2020, feinerman2018, strogatz_nonlinear_2015}.
+The approach has produced results across many fields, from climate models \cite{kochkov2024, foster2020} to chemical kinetics \cite{kim2021, ziepke2022}, human social interactions \cite{pagan2019}, and neural computation \cite{sejnowski_computational_1988}.
+Recent work has produced automated methods that assist the normally expert-driven process of describing data with systems of differential equations \cite{brunton2016, beregi2023, udrescu2020, ellis2023}.
+Symbolic regression techniques, including sparse identification methods (SINDy; \cite{brunton2016}) and genetic algorithms \cite{cranmer2023}, fit equations directly from data, but typically work less well with noisy data \cite{bakarji2023a}.
+Universal Differential Equations (UDEs) combine ideas from machine learning and scientific computing \cite{rackauckas2021}, embedding artificial neural networks in differential equation frameworks to learn unknown dynamics directly from data.
+The training of the network is constrained in two ways: by an imposed known functional form on the dynamics, with additional terms learned around it \cite{rackauckas2021}; and by structural constraints on the learning process itself \cite{ljung2002}.
 The contribution here is therefore specific: we do not introduce observers, UDEs, or symbolic regression as separate ideas, but combine observer-like prediction-error feedback with UDE training so that chaotic trajectories can be fit before the learned residual field is converted to an explicit symbolic expression.